mfish38/project_explorer/README.md

 ## Installation

 Currently developed for Windows and requires Python 2.7.
+Python 3.X support is planned when PySide2 is released on PyPi.

 Install with pip: